- Captain Allan Gray, President & CEO

 Vice-President, Real Estate

-Prior to joining the Halifax Port Authority, Krista spent more than 20 years in various real estate capacities throughout Atlantic Canada.
-She has held increasingly senior roles in the commercial real estate industry having been accountable for the acquisition and disposal of real property as well as leasing and property management.
-Krista was responsible for the commercial leasing and property management of both office buildings and retail shopping centres.
-In the public sector, Krista has extensive experience with the Federal Government – Public Works and Government Services.
+Prior to joining the Halifax Port Authority, she has held increasingly senior roles in the commercial real estate industry having been accountable for the acquisition and disposal of real property as well as leasing and property management.
+Krista was responsible for the commercial leasing and property management contracts with major retail national chains, directed instrumental changes within federal government leasing programs, and lead the management of a retail mall and office complex.

-Actively involved in her community, professionally and personally, Krista is currently a member of the Building Owners and Managers Association and the Real Estate Institute of Canada, the International Women’s Forum, the YWCA – Women’s Leadership Collaborative, in addition to several non-profit fundraising committees.
+Actively involved in her community, professionally and personally, Krista is currently a member of the Building Owners and Managers Association, the Real Estate Institute of Canada, the International Women’s Forum, the YWCA – Women’s Leadership Collaborative, in addition to several non-profit fundraising committees.

 Back to Top